 Recently, I was invited to breakfast to do exactly that.
 I had the opportunity to meet one-on-one with Karl Wente of Wente Vineyards, which is the country’s oldest, continuously operated family-owned winery.

-I, and another local blogger, met Karl at Verandah, inside the beautiful Four Seasons Hotel Las Vegas.
+I met Karl at Verandah, inside the beautiful Four Seasons Hotel Las Vegas.
 We sat in their garden terrace, overlooking the pool, where we immediately caught the eye of guests at other tables who noticed we were having wine with our breakfast.
 Well, of course!
 Why not?

 We began chatting with Karl and learning about the history of the Wente Family Estates.
 With over a century of history, there was so much to learn and I’m eager to share some of the details I found most intriguing….plus my thoughts on the three wines that Karl brought with him.

 Can you imagine working in the same business that your ancestors began 130 years ago?
 That’s the life of Karl and his sister, Christine, as well as several other family members.
 The Wente Vineyards started 1883 with Carl H. Wente.
-He was a German immigrant who purchased 48 acress of land in the Livermore Valley and built the winery.
+He was a German immigrant who purchased 48 acres of land in the Livermore Valley and built the winery.

 In 1912, Ernest Wente, son of the founder Carl Wente, took an interest in Chardonnay while attending UC Davis.
 He convinced his father to import cuttings from the vine nursery at the University of Montpelier.
 This was the start of Wente Vineyards 100 years of involvement with Chardonnay.